 A connection must be established between the healthcare provider’s medical negligence and your injuries.

 Finally, you must have experienced actual physical injury and/or financial damages to file a medical malpractice claim in Connecticut.
 Financial damages can include medical bills for past and future treatment and lost wages.
 You may also have the option of pursuing non-economic damages, such as pain and suffering, loss of enjoyment of life, permanent disability, disfigurement, and others.
 Victims of medical malpractice have two years from the date of the injury to file a claim in Connecticut.

-Let our law firm help you hold the medical professional who harmed you or your loved accountable.
+Let our personal injury law firm in Milford help you hold the medical professional who harmed you or your loved accountable.
 We serve anyone in New Haven County and throughout Connecticut that needs legal guidance in personal injury cases.
-To speak with one of our accomplished medical malpractice attorneys in Milford, call our Milford office today at (203) 493-0093 or contact us online.
-We can help you recover the financial compensation you deserve.
+To speak with one of our accomplished medical malpractice attorneys in Milford about your legal issues.
+Call our Milford office today at (203) 493-0093 or contact us online.
+We work hard to help you and your family members recover the financial compensation they deserve.